2.a) General properties of matter

 Reticules with a cube shape

-The shape of a cube has been chosen because it is the simplest for the brain to visualize.
+The shape of a cube is the simplest for the brain to visualize.
 Any other geometric figure could also be possible, provided it does not forbid the physical state with the general property of matter of theoretical supersymmetry in absence of forces of gravity or electromagnetism.

 This characteristic or property of matter justifies the principle of conservation of matter (understanding matter as in the Global Mechanics sense).